No volumes are associated with this topic

 In fact, no desperately sick patient should ever be expected to pay much attention to costs.
 The restraint of partial cash payment should be reserved for lesser conditions, and even provider discipline should be reserved for what are provably individual provider decisions, whether at the institutional level or the professional one.
 There are certainly broad areas where no patient cost restraint whatever can be justified, and program design should recognize that premise.
 Nevertheless, much more could be done with patient participation in costs than is done at present.

 Targets for Cost Restraint Requiring Two Distinctive Approaches.
-There are two factors in overall medical costs: item price, and item volume.
-Above a certain level of sickness severity, only item prices can be legitimately constrained, not volume of service.
-Before any of that happens, of course all published prices should be audited and forced to conform to standard cost-to-price ratios, because cost-shifted indirect costs are so prevalent.
+There are two factors in overall medical costs: the item price, and item volume.
+Above a certain level of sickness severity, only item prices can be legitimately constrained, not the volume of service.
+Before any of that happens, of course, all published prices should be audited and forced to conform to standard cost-to-price ratios, because cost-shifted indirect costs are so prevalent.
 For minor conditions and illnesses, volume control on the patient remains legitimate, particularly for conditions where patients are usually responsible for inciting them.
-Patient cost-sharing is therefore a legitimate out-patient approach.
+Patient cost-sharing is, therefore, a legitimate out-patient approach.
 Officials given the right to set such boundaries will almost surely be assailed as having a conflict of interest, or untrained for the decisions; it is an unpleasant role, attractive only to unpleasant people.

 |Meg Sharp Walton|